Jelly-Pudding/ereddicator/README.md

   - Upvoted content
   - Downvoted content
   - Hidden posts
 - **Reddit Data Export Support**: You can process content from Reddit's data export.
 Although it requires more effort on your part, it is ***highly recommended*** you take advantage of this feature as it ensures all of your content is processed.
-See [Processing Reddit Data Exports](#processing-reddit-data-exports) for instructions.
+See [Reddit Data Export Request](#reddit-data-export-request) for instructions.
 - **Edit-Only Mode**: For comments and posts, you can choose to only edit the content without deleting it.
 This is recommended as Reddit is capable of restoring your content.
 It is also recommended as web crawlers that picked up your original content may overwrite it with the new text.
 - **Karma Threshold**: You can set karma thresholds for comments and posts.
 Content with karma above or equal to the threshold will be preserved.
 - **Preserve Gilded Content**: Option to preserve comments and posts that have been gilded (received Reddit gold).